Home — Blog — How to Perform a Content Audit: The Definitive Guide (+6 Free Templates)

 For many, it’s a mix.

 Regardless of how and when the action items are identified, make sure they are specific with a clear owner.

 Some tools that are helpful with content auditing include:

 Website graders: These website graders can help you with everything from accessibility to SEO.

 Content audits should not replace regular reporting.
 Audits are typically comprehensive and conducted quarterly or even yearly (with the exception of those needed to troubleshoot a specific problem).

 Regular reporting is necessary to ensure you’re hitting KPIs with your content and to pick up on long-term patterns.
 Becoming more familiar with your metrics and content types will also make choosing criteria for future audits easier.

 I’m defining a website content audit here as one that covers the core pages of your website.
-It could also include one example from a templated page type (like a blog post or landing page).
+A website content audit is also a core component of good website maintenance.
+It can also include one example from a templated page type (like a blog post or landing page).

 Example pages to audit

 Typical blog post page